Skip to main content

 We're always happy to help.

-Before contacting staff please reference the Graduate Student Tuition and Fees chart above to understand most charges.
+Before contacting staff please reference the Graduate Student Tuition and Fees link above to understand most charges.

-If you still have questions please send a screenshot to the Graduate Coordinator or Graduate Program Assistant.
+If you still have questions please send a screenshot to the Graduate Program Assistant.

-If there is something wrong with a payment transaction, please submit a ticket and add the Graduate Coordinator or Graduate Program Assistant as watchers.
+If there is something wrong with a payment transaction, please submit a ticket and add the Graduate Program Assistant as a watcher.
 Be prepared to attach any documentation or screenshots that might be helpful.

 How to take a ScreenShot on your computer: